Hello Friends, In this blog post, I am going to explain HTML quotations and citations.

 <bdo dir=”rtl”>This line will be written from right to left</bdo>

-In a case of any queries, you can write us at email@example.com we will get back to you ASAP.
+In case of any queries, you can write to us at [email protected] we will get back to you ASAP.

-Hope! you would have enjoyed this post HMTL Quotation and HTML citation.
+Hope! you would have enjoyed this post HTML Quotation and HTML citation.

 Please feel free to give your important feedbacks in the comment section below.